Great Island 5k race recap

 First 5k since July?
 Check.
-First 5k since my injury?
+First 5k since I hurt my ankle last month?
 Double check.
 First time I've run more than 2 miles since September 17th?
 Yes.
 Triple check.

 Today I ran the Great Island 5k in New Castle, NH.
 Some of my training runs take place on the road from Portsmouth to New Castle, so I'm familiar with some of the roads through this tiny town.

 I stressed out about this race today, because I only started running again last Sunday.
 I ran only twice this past week - Sunday and Tuesday, and I only ran about 20 minutes each day to ease back into running.
 So, yeah.
 Wasn't sure how today would go.

 Of course, I was fine.
 I got to the race 10 minutes before start time, lined up, ran, finished.
 Enjoyed the beautiful ocean views and inhaled sweet salt air.
 I ran a very slow 34:22, my slowest 5k time this year, but my ankle didn't bother me.
 That's what counts, and that's what rocked.